Ä¢¹½ÊÓÆµ

 Hillrose is a tiny town located in the state of Colorado.
 With a population of 309 people and just one neighborhood, Hillrose is the 223rd largest community in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hillrose is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hillrose isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hillrose are a mix of both white- and blue-collar jobs.
 Overall, Hillrose is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Hillrose who work in management occupations (21.88%), healthcare suport services (10.16%), and food service (9.38%).

 Also of interest is that Hillrose has more people living here who work in computers and math than 95% of the places in the US.